SPH73/Santorini-nail-bar/README.md

     The contact form requires input validation.
 The bot-field works and a success notifcation is displayed on submit.
 An email is sent to the owner on each valid form submission.
 I originally had a recaptcha 2 challenge but as this wasn't working I replaced it with the hidden bot-field as a measure of spam protection.
 In order to test the bot-field I temporarily replaced the ```visibility: hidden``` to```visibility: visible```.
 During this phase, I decided to reposition the submit button so that the form layout wasn't affected.
 By placing the submit button inside a 2 column row so that they were adjacent to eachother, I could remove the bottom margin that I had initially used to create space beneath the button.
 I will continue to address the issue of the recptacha challenge and try and find a solution or cause.

 As I have used the Bootstrap frame work which has automatically provided me with breakpoints for responsiveness, I used Chrome developer tools to test the various screen resolutions.
 However, I was able to get the site tested on a 5k resolution and was sent a screencast, which I found to be quite disappointing.
-Revisiting the users and user stories, I have decided not to spend any time on resolving this issue at present as the target market is highly unlikely to be viewing the site on such a large screen.
+Revisiting the user stories, I have decided not to spend any time on resolving this issue at present as the target market is highly unlikely to be viewing the site on such a large screen.
 The result though, was that the logo image only filled 60% of the screen (very fixable as I reduced the size considerably), the text was extemely small and the footer did not stick to the bottom even though I have used the html footer element.
 I intend to find out how to render the content to fill the viewport height and width in stretch 2 once my project has been assessed, as a learning opportunity.
 I am speculating at this point that this is something to do wwith the browser preventing a compromise on quality but it will be an interesting discovery to make.
 I did see whether making the footer fixed would work but found that it took up to much of the screen with both the navigation and footer fixed so that isn't a suitable solution.

 Owners feedback on testing her deployed site:
 >   "I have tested the link for the live website and I am very happy overall.
 I prefer the gallery as it is rather than as we originally planned it.
 The testimonals are much better as a slide show on a phone as they originally took up too much space being one beneath the other.
 I did notice that the header image loads quite slowly but that could be my slow internet.
 I tried all of the buttons and everything that can be clicked and it all worked perfectly and everything loaded onto the page.
 I used Safari, Firefox and Chrome on a macbook and iphone 8.
 The extra things like the icon in the browser that have been added are awesome."

 Based on feedback that I received I compressed the ```<header>``` hero image using [TinyJPG](https://tinyjpg.com/) and I spent an enormous amount of time trying to adjust the testimonial cards to equal height using css.
-I found that in a responsive layout was better to allow the ```flex: 1 1 auto``` rules to apply even though it doesn't give the best user experience being of unequal height.
+I found that in a responsive layout it was better to allow the ```flex: 1 1 auto``` rules to apply even though it doesn't give the best user experience being of unequal height.
 Perhaps in the future this will be something I will manage but for the sake of not running out of time I had to accept and settle.

 I also added padding above the bio text to balance with the lead text of the gallery.